 If any building drainage or plumbing system or part thereof is covered before being regularly inspected, tested, and approved, as herein prescribed, it shall be uncovered upon the direction of the proper administrative authority.

 The building sewer shall be inspected by the proper administrative authority to ensure compliance with the provisions of the code.

 Upon the satisfactory completion and final inspection of the plumbing system, a certificate of approval shall be issued by the proper administrative authority.

-Prior to the installation by any person, corporation, or public agency, of a system of plumbing that serves the public or that serves any considerable number of persons, or any plumbing system that shall affect the public health in any manner, complete plans and specifications, together with any additional information that the commissioner of health may require, shall be submitted in duplicate and approved by the commissioner.
+Prior to the installation by any person, corporation, or public agency, of a system of plumbing that serves the public or that serves any considerable number of persons, or any plumbing system that shall affect the public health in any manner, complete plans and specifications, together with any additional information that the commissioner of labor and industry may require, shall be submitted and approved by the commissioner.
 The appraisal of the commissioner shall reflect the degree to which these plans and specifications affect the public health and conform to the provisions of the Minnesota Plumbing Code.
-No constructions shall proceed except in accordance with approved plans.
+No construction shall proceed except in accordance with approved plans and specifications.
 Any material alteration or extension of the existing system shall be subject to these same requirements.
-This rule shall not apply to cities of the first class, except those plumbing installations in hospitals or in buildings in these cities owned by the federal or the state government.
+This rule shall not apply to cities of the first class, except those plumbing installations in state-licensed health care facilities or in buildings in these cities owned by the state government.

 Except as approved in chapter 4715, there shall be no physical connection between water supply systems that are safe for domestic use and those that are unsafe for domestic use.
 There shall be no apparatus through which unsafe water may be discharged or drawn into a safe water supply system.

 Copyright © 2015 by the Revisor of Statutes, State of Minnesota.
 All rights reserved.